USES AND BENEFITS OF BEESWAX

 – Fragile nails: Beeswax is used to give shine and resistance to the nail…

-More information on pollen, honey and other bee products in the listing above.
+More information on pollen, honey and other bee products.